dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 long-running operations on the main thread makes appliation unresponsive because the main thread also processes the message loop that performs rendering and handles keyboard and mouse events.

 All worker threads need to forward UI changes to the UI thread.
-Viaolating this causes either unpredictable behavior or an exception to be thrown.
+Violating this causes either unpredictable behavior or an exception to be thrown.

 E.g. WPF (windows presentation foundation) needs you to run ```.BeginInvoke(action)``` on the 'Dispatcher', the 'Dispatcher' being the UI element you interacted with.